 - Administrative forms, online registration for UCDC, photos, business cards, email lists and Ctools overview

-- Internship database review and suggestions for identifying organizations
+- Internship database review and discussion

 - Student panel with MIW alums, assign each new admit a student mentor.

-- Research methods and online game,
+- Research discussion and topics,

 - Instructions on MIW course registration.